-Traumatic Brain Injuries Are Linked To Mental Health Issues, A New Study Shows, & Here’s Why It Matters
+Even Minor Brain Injuries Can Lead To Mental Health Issues, A New Study Shows

 While this past weekend’s Super Bowl had many fans’ eyes glued to the T.V., it also served as a reminder of the sport's controversial history with concussions and brain damage in its players.
 Activities like cycling, football, baseball, and basketball are consistently among the highest contributors of head injuries treated in U.S. hospital emergency rooms, according to the American Association of Neurological Surgeons.
 In a new study, patients with minor traumatic brain injuries had a higher likelihood of experiencing mental health problems than patients with injuries that didn’t involve the head, exhibiting symptoms of PTSD and/or depression both three and six months post-injury.